 Topic: Eternal life or punishment.

-Certainly one may be disturbed that he or she would have done something but for the lack of the means.
-Pope Saint Leo the Great rightly writes,
+Certainly one might be disturbed that he or she would have done something but for the lack of the means.
+Pope Saint Leo the Great rightly wrote,

 There are all manner of possible works of mercy and their very variety implies this for true Christians that both the rich and the poor have opportunities for doing good.
 Thus, even if we are not equal in our worldly goods, we can achieve an equal standard in the love of our fellows.

-Whoever wants to be called blessed on the judgement day must bless those around him or her now.
-One must work towards where he or she wants to spend eternity.
-And this important decision must be made by each person.
-No one else will do it for you.
+Whoever wants to be blessed on the judgement day must bless those around him or her.
+Work towards where you want to spend eternity.
+This important decision must be made individually.
+No one will do it for you.
 We must remember that those who will be on God’s left will go away into eternal punishment, but the righteous into eternal life, cf. Matt 25:46.
-Decide now where you want to be.
+Decide now where you want to be forever.

 Bible Reading: Prov 30:5-9; Rom 12:9-21.